Building a diversified stock portfolio is just the beginning but an important part of investing. Here is how to do that.

 If the price of gas went up 15% tomorrow, it’s very unlikely there would be a corresponding drop in demand.
 People need to drive, of course.

-Establish an investment time frame in your diversified stock portfolio.
+How to establish an investment time frame in your diversified stock portfolio?

 Since you are going to own individual stocks you need at least three to five years.
 The longer the better.
 In order to reduce certain volatility.

 Hence, to be successful in individual stock investing, you must do your homework.
 But more importantly, you need to have a steady temperament and be confident in your own convictions and analyses.